GoogleChrome/web.dev/content/frameworks/react/virtualize-long-lists-react-window/index.md

   </iframe>
 </div>

 The item size function passed to `itemSize` prop randomizes the row heights in this example.
 In a real application however, there should be actual logic defining the sizes of each item.
+Ideally, these sizes should be calculated based on data or obtained from an API.

 <aside class="aside note">
 Both <code>FixedSizeList</code> and <code>VariableSizeList</code> components support horizontal lists by using a <code>layout="horizontal"</code> prop.
 Take a look at the <a href="https://react-window.now.sh/#/examples/list/fixed-size">documentation</a> to see an example.